ergoplatform/ergodocs/docs/eco/machina-finance.md

 ## Overview

-Machina Finance is a revolutionary decentralized exchange (DEX) under development on the Ergo platform.
+Machina Finance is a revolutionary decentralized exchange (DEX) under development on Ergo.
 The unique aspect of Machina Finance is its use of **[grid order contracts](grid_trading.md)**.
 These contracts have the potential to replace traditional liquidity pools, offering a more decentralized and peer-to-peer (P2P) trading experience.

 ## Goal